2022 Annual Security Report

 - NCC phone message – main external telephone number

 Emergency Action Plan

 NCC has developed a comprehensive Emergency Action Plan to prepare for a significant emergency or dangerous situation, involving an immediate threat to the health or safety of the students or employees occurring on campus.
 The purpose of this plan is to provide guidelines, assign responsibilities, and increase awareness in responding to emergencies that may impact the College community.
-The President and/or the Chief Operating Officer will initiate the emergency response procedure in accordance with NCC’s Emergency Action Plan.
+The President and/or the Associate Dean of Campus Operations will initiate the emergency response procedure in accordance with NCC’s Emergency Action Plan.
 At the same time, without delay and taking into account the safety of the community, the President and C.O.O will determine the content of the notification, and initiate the emergency procedures.
 View the Emergency Action Plan.